speedment/speedment-doc/index.md

 Welcome to the Speedment User's Guide!

-Use the navigation bar to get to a certain chapter or click [here](introduction.html) to go to the first chapter.
+Use the navigation bar to get to a certain chapter or click [here](introduction.html) to go to the first chapter or click the "Next Chapter" link.

 {% include prev_next.html %}